MasterEnderman/ModpackTools/PaletteCreator/README.md

 3. All colors are converted from RGB to CIELAB
 4. A greedy **max-min distance** algorithm selects colors that are maximally distinct
 5. Distance is measured using **ΔE2000**, a perceptual color difference metric
+6. Optionally, the palette is post-processed to ensure every base color is used in mixing
+7. Optionally, the palette is sorted into a perceptual gradient
-6. Selected colors are named using the color.pizza API
+8. Base colors without names are resolved using the color.pizza API
-7. Mix provenance metadata is preserved throughout the pipeline
-8. Results are written to disk
+9. Results are written to disk

 This ensures that every added color contributes new, visually distinct information to the palette.

 ## Notes

-* The color.pizza API is queried in a single batch request
+* The color.pizza API is queried in batch
 * Network access is required for color naming
-* If naming fails, the program will raise an error
-* Mixed colors are treated as first-class palette entries during selection
+* Informational warnings are printed for ignored input lines or missing mix candidates